tj-tusharjain/azure-compute-docs/articles/virtual-machines/workloads/canonical/ubuntu-els-guidance.md

 See the [Ubuntu Server upgrade guide](https://ubuntu.com/server/docs/how-to-upgrade-your-release) for more information.

-## Ubuntu Pro – Extended Security Maintenance for LTS releases
+## Ubuntu Pro – Extended security maintenance for LTS releases

 Ubuntu Pro includes security patching for all Ubuntu packages due to Extended Security Maintenance (ESM) for Infrastructure and Applications and optional 24/7 phone and ticket support.
 Ubuntu Pro adds an extra five years of support to an Ubuntu LTS release, for a total of 10 years of support.